kudiyar/h1b_statistics/README.md

 # Approach

+Raw data is large and we are only interested in subset of the raw data which are the cases where case status is **CERTIFIED**.
+To do that efficiently without storing the whole data in Python namespace, we will filter only the rows of interest as we are reading the file.
+In addition, we are not interested in all columns of the data so we will also store the columns of interest for our problem.

 Raw data could be found [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) under the __Disclosure Data__ tab (i.e., files listed in the __Disclosure File__ column with ".xlsx" extension).
 For your convenience we converted the Excel files into a semicolon separated (";") format and placed them into this Google drive [folder](https://drive.google.com/drive/folders/1Nti6ClUfibsXSQw5PUIWfVGSIrpuwyxf?usp=sharing).
 However, do not feel limited to test your code on only the files we've provided on the Google drive